gino2013/LucianLeetcodeDaily/README.md

 - **Documentation**: Each solution includes a Markdown file with problem statement, approach, complexity analysis, and optimization considerations.

 ## How to Contribute
 I welcome contributions and discussions from the community!
-Here’s how you can get involved:
+Here's how you can get involved:
 - **Suggest Solutions**: Propose alternative approaches or optimizations for existing problems.
 - **Discuss Approaches**: Open an issue or pull request to share your insights or ask questions.
 - **Report Issues**: If you find errors in my code or documentation, please submit an issue with details.